Maiz27/stale-mates/README.md

 ## Introduction

-Statemates is a chess platform that demonstrates the power of modern web technologies in creating interactive, real-time applications.
-You can read a detailed breakdown of the project's development journey in our [blog post](link-to-your-blog-post).

-This project was born out of a passion for chess and a desire to explore the capabilities of SvelteKit and WebSocket technology in creating a seamless gaming experience.
+Statemates was born out of a passion for chess and a desire to explore the capabilities of SvelteKit and WebSocket technology in creating a seamless gaming experience.
+You can read a detailed breakdown of the project's development journey [here](https://www.magedfaiz.xyz/projects/stalemates).

 ## Features

+- Play against an AI opponent with adjustable difficulty levels
+- Engage in real-time multiplayer chess games
+- Receive hints to improve your game play
+- Take back moves in AI games for learning and practice
+- Enjoy a responsive and intuitive chessboard interface

+## Tech Stack

+### Frontend

-- **SvelteKit Frontend**: Utilizing the latest features for a responsive and efficient UI.
+- SvelteKit: For building a responsive and efficient user interface
+- Tailwind CSS: For rapid and customizable styling
+- shadcn-svelte: For pre-built, customizable UI components
+- svelte-chessground: For the interactive chessboard component

+### Backend

-- **Express.js Backend**: Robust server-side logic for game management.
+- Express.js: Powering the server-side logic and API
-- **WebSockets**: Enabling real-time multiplayer gameplay.
+- WebSockets: Enabling real-time communication for multiplayer games

+### Chess Logic

+- chess.js: Handling game rules, move validation, and board state
-- **Stockfish.js Integration**: Providing a challenging AI opponent with adjustable difficulty.
+- Stockfish.js: Providing the AI opponent with adjustable difficulty

-- **chess.js**: Handling game logic and move validation.
-- **Customizable UI**: Built with Tailwind CSS for easy styling.
-- **Hint System**: Get assistance during gameplay.
-- **Take-back Moves**: Undo moves in AI games for learning and practice.
+### Build Tools

+- Vite: For fast development and optimized production builds
+- TypeScript: For type-safe JavaScript development

 ## Getting Started